awsdocs/aws-java-developer-guide/doc_source/setup-project-maven.rst

 =======================================

-To use the |sdk-java| in your project, you'll need to declare it as a dependency in your project's :filename:`pom.xml` file.
+To use the |sdk-java| in your project, you'll need to declare it as a dependency in your project's :file:`pom.xml` file.
 Beginning with version 1.9.0, you can import :ref:`individual components
 <configuring-maven-individual-components>` or the :ref:`entire SDK <configuring-maven-entire-sdk>`.

 .. _configuring-maven-individual-components: